MoonPoet/xaprb-src/content/blog/2007/an-algorithm-to-find-and-resolve-data-differences-between-mysql-tables.md

-scripts in the [MySQL Toolkit](http://sourceforge.net/projects/mysqltoolkit), be command-line friendly (there are lots of proprietary "visual tools" to compare and sync tables, but they don't interest me -- plus, why would I ever trust customer data to something I can't see source code for?).
+scripts in the [MySQL Toolkit](http://sourceforge.net/projects/mysqltoolkit), be command-line friendly (there are lots of proprietary "visual tools" to compare and sync tables, but they don't interest me---plus, why would I ever trust customer data to something I can't see source code for?).
 I also understand that not everyone has the same narrowly-defined use case of re-syncing a slave, so of course I'll make the tool more generic.